The Intercollegiate Athletics component is a vital part of the university community’s strong commitment to and support for intercollegiate athletics.

 Provides funding for women’s athletics

-Contributes toward operating dollars to assist the 10 varsity women’s teams and 10 varsity men’s teams to compete effectively.
+Contributes toward operating dollars to assist the 16 NCAA Division I teams to compete effectively.

 What is my money going for?

-Funding for athletics supports operating expenses, personnel, and grants-in-aid for 16 competitive sports teams, totaling approximately $9 million annually.
+Funding for intercollegiate athletics operating expenses, personnel, and grants-in-aid for 16 competitive sports teams.

 Does the money support sports other than football?

 The fee supports much more than football.
-The student fee, along with other funding sources provides support to 20 varsity sports (10 men and 10 women) and the administrative areas necessary to carry on the program, such as academic services, compliance, training, etc. Effective at the end of the spring 2017 season, UB reduced the number of its intercollegiate athletic programs by four.
-After the reduction, the UB athletics department is composed of these 16 sports: football, softball, women's volleyball, men's and women's basketball, wrestling, women's swimming and diving, men's and women's tennis, men's and women's cross country, women's soccer and men’s and women’s track and field (indoor and outdoor).
+The Athletics fee, along with other funding sources provides support to 16 varsity sports (football, softball, women's volleyball, men's and women's basketball, wrestling, women's swimming and diving, men's and women's tennis, men's and women's cross country, women's soccer and men’s and women’s track and field (indoor and outdoor)) and the administrative areas necessary to carry on the program, such as academic services, compliance, and training.